Skip to main content

 • Verify the HMAC-signed viewer token is active (90-day expiry).
 Regenerate from Settings if needed.

-• Click Write Viewer Config to push the token, API URL, and Bold Report Viewer host to the Viewer Config DataSet.
+• Click Write Viewer Config to push the token, API URL, and report server host to the Viewer Config DataSet.

 • Assign Domo groups via Access Control.
 The Lambda API filters the catalog server-side based on group membership.